Build your own ...

 Sometimes words are not enough.
 Charts, maps, calendars, forms, lists, and other interface elements can be more effective than natural language chat alone in many cases.
 That's why Dry automatically generates a graphical user interface for your information.
 You can easily customize the interface, without coding.

 Dry lets you invite people to smartspaces to share your data.
-You have total control over who can view or edit any field on any type of item.
+You have granular control over who can view or edit any field on any type of item.
 This gives you the power to use Dry for publishing, online communities, team collaboration, or totally individual and private work.

 A wide range of people are using Dry, from individuals and influencers to extremely large organizations.

-Build custom ChatGPTs that reflect your views and knowledge, crowdsource recommendatins and reviews (of movies, books, restaurants, anything) based hyper-niche tastes, build a custom LinkedIn/Facebook/Twitter/Eventbrite/etc. for you community, and much more.
+Create custom GPTs that reflect your views and knowledge, crowdsource recommendations and reviews (of movies, books, restaurants, anything) based hyper-niche tastes, build a custom LinkedIn/Facebook/X/Eventbrite/etc. for you community, and much more.

 AI-code generation tools are extremely important and can make software engineers more productive.
 However, even with these tools, you still need a lot of engineering resources to build useful software.
 Many important projects never happen because they don't have that.
 Dry lets you build what you need in minutes or hours, with zero coding.